agausmann/smm2-stats/README.md

   level.
 The actual bet is "Which object appears on-screen first?", while the host plays random levels.
 The program currently checks simply if the level contains the object, which is just a rough approximation of those odds.

+  This doesn't affect all objects equally; some are more likely to be easter eggs (like 1-Up and Star) that are in a hidden block or hidden room.
+It may be possible to account for this in level analysis using weights to quantify how likely it is for the player to encounter it on-screen.
+However, any such algorithm would create even more variables that need to be tuned, and it's hard to say whether such a model actually simulates real human behavior accurately.

 - Collecting data from the real-world bets to compare analytical/experimental outcomes.